Skip to main content

 Applications

-In SAM Core on Snow Atlas, an application is defined as software installed or run on a computer or other device.
-Each application is associated with one or several recognition rules, which are then used to recognize any programs on computers and devices inventoried by Snow Atlas.
-As an example, a rule for a Windows operating system can be based on an executable file or a registry value.
+There are two types of applications in Snow Atlas; evidence-based applications and URL-based applications.
+The evidence-based, or installation-based, application is defined as software installed or run on a computer or other device.
+Each application can be associated with one or several recognition rules, which are then used to recognize any programs on computers and devices inventoried by Snow Atlas.
+For example, a rule for a Windows operating system can be based on an executable file or a registry value and the Microsoft Word application can be detected by recognizing the executable file "word.exe".
+You find more information on registry values in the subsequent sections.

 You manage your local applications in your Private Application Catalogue on Snow Atlas.
 For more information, see Manage applications.